- Game Improvement

 For amateur golfers, Shot Scope data helps provide a better understanding of the true distances amateur golfers hit the ball of the tee.
 The statistics are somewhat surprising, with nearly 70% of golfers hitting their Driver less than 250 yards.
 The brief analyse of distance versus age and handicap, allows small conclusions to be drawn on the fact that lower handicaps hit it further, and handicap increases with age, as distance off the tee decreases.

-The Shot Scope V3 is a stylish and lightweight GPS watch available in 5 colours.
-The V3 can be used on the course as an advanced GPS watch or simply use in watch mode for your daily life off the course.
-The Shot Scope V3 comes preloaded with the Shot Scope’s in-house course database of 35,000 worldwide courses, allowing changes to a course to be instantly uploaded within as little as 48 hours.
+Shot Scope offer a range of products that game track a golfers’ performance on the course.
+All shot tracking products come preloaded with the Shot Scope’s in-house course database of 36,000 worldwide courses, allowing changes to a course to be instantly uploaded within as little as 48 hours.
 The V3 automatically tracks each shot hit on the course, without interfering with your game.

 Did you know that 84% of missed putts over five feet finish short?
 Or, that your typical drive is nearly 30 yards shorter than your Sunday best drive?
 These are just two intriguing statistics thrown up by Shot Scope’s performance tracking data platform.
 Download our free guides for golfers now!FREE e-books to lower your score